ezraroi/Human-AI-Collab/output/manuscript_sections.md

 ### 2. The AI as Functional Alterity and Cognitive Preprocessor
 Your incorporation of AI into the architecture moves the conversation from ontological debate to functional utility.
 - System 0 and Pre-processing: The AI supplies symbolic material (Channel 2) that shapes what the user brings into Alpha-Function processing.
 This active role directly challenges the limitations of traditional cognitive tools, which are seen as merely passive repositories.
-- Functional Alterity: Your model shifts the criteria for a "dialogical partner" from the AI's ontological consciousness (Bakhtin's high bar) to its "functional alterity"—its engineered ability to create "productive epistemic tension".
-This makes the AI a necessary component in the system for growth.
+- Functional Alterity: Your model shifts the criteria for a "dialogical partner" from the AI's ontological consciousness (Bakhtin's high bar) to its "functional alterity"—its turn-by-turn resistance function that preserves "productive epistemic tension".
+This makes the AI a generative component only when integrated with adequate scaffolding.

 ### 3. The Journal as an External Alpha Function and Chronotope
 The role of the journal is redefined from a mere memory aid into a constitutive element of psychological functioning, a concept supported by the extension of cognitive theories.